 Charles Sturt University delivers flexible, innovative teaching programs which provide graduates with the skills and knowledge to build a career, advance their profession and contribute to their community.

-Both Charles Sturt University and Western Sydney University are proud to partner as part of the Australian Government’s network to establish a Joint Medical Program (JMP).
+Both Charles Sturt University and Western Sydney University are proud to partner as part of the Australian Government’s network to establish a joint program in medicine.

-You can learn more about the Joint Medical Program offered by Charles Sturt University and Western Sydney University by completing the contact form.
+You can learn more about the joint program in medicine offered by Charles Sturt University and Western Sydney University by completing the contact form.

 People living in rural and regional Australia make an enormous contribution to our nation that often goes unrecognised or acknowledged, to our economy, to our cultural identity and our national character.
 They deserve the same access to high-quality healthcare services as those living in capital cities.